carpentries-incubator/cwl-novice-tutorial/index.md

 - Know what a sub workflow is, how to make one, and when to use them.
 - Work around a bad software container (requires to be run as root user inside the container, expects certain directory paths)
 - Know how to use CWL v1.2 [dynamic workflow conditionals](https://www.commonwl.org/v1.2.0-dev2/Workflow.html#WorkflowStepInput)
+    - Not yet released, expected in Q2 2020
 - Run their workflow on a {Sun Grid Engine, LSF, Slurm,..} HPC system
+    - explain the benefit and restrictions of HPC systems (high throughput, network restrictions, etc)
+    - provide example options (e.g. Toil)
 - Convert a GNU Makefile to a CWL workflow

 {% include links.md %}